 The Software Developer Shortage and What We Can Do About It

 In recent years, an ongoing software developer shortage has stalled new projects despite increased demand.
-Companies starting or already in the development process need to know the factors contributing to this scarcity of talented developers and how they can succeed despite the current environment of the tech industry.
+Companies starting or already in the development process need to know the factors contributing to this scarcity of talented developers and how they can succeed despite the current tech industry environment.

 The Software Developer Shortage and What We Can Do About It.